kuiper2000/Objective_Analysis/_sources/Matrix_Operation/Seeking_Structure_in_Data.md

 $$\boxed{\Delta\lambda = \lambda\sqrt{\frac{2}{N^*}}}$$

-Here $N^*$ is our friend the **effective degrees of freedom** from Week 5-8 — autocorrelated data has fewer independent samples than it has data points.
+Here $N^*$ is our friend the **effective degrees of freedom** from Weeks 4-6 — autocorrelated data has fewer independent samples than it has data points.
 This is not easy to compute, and note you need a single value representative of the entire data set.

 If the confidence bounds of two eigenvalues overlap, those two EOFs are **effectively degenerate**: they cannot be distinguished, and their individual patterns should not be interpreted.
 This is the practical face of the caveat from the orthogonality proof in Part 3 — the eigenvectors are only orthogonal (and only uniquely determined) if the eigenvalues are distinct.